This post may contain affiliate links.

 This is one of those easy recipes that's all about technique.
-It’s unusual, and kind of fun.
+It's unusual, and kind of fun.

 How to Make Breakfast Potatoes

 Step 2 - Strain out the boiling water.
 Cover with the lid and shake until fuzzy (this is what makes them so crispy!)

 Step 4 - Spread on a parchment lined baking sheet in a single layer, giving each potato cube room to crisp up.
 See how they look like a sloppy mess?
 But look at the next photo!
 The fuzzy edges attach to the potato cubes and make them extra crispy all the way around.